Why This College Essay Guide (With Example)

 Drexel University Supplemental Essay Example

-This following essay was written by a Story2 student named Claudia who was applying to Drexel University.
+The following essay was written by a Story2 student named Claudia who was applying to Drexel University.
 The specific prompt that Claudia responded to was:

 Please write a short essay describing why you are interested in pursuing your major of choice at Drexel University's Westphal College.
 What have you done that prepares you to study in your major of choice?